 Sky Badger helps families with disabled and special needs children find information on grants, holidays, help at school, legal advice, counselling, sibling support and more.
-Its founder, Naomi Marek, was a student at SSE London on both the Lloyds Bank and Bank of Scotland Social Entrepreneurs Start Up and Scale Up Programmes.
+Its founder, Naomi Marek, was a student at SSE East and SSE London on the Lloyds Bank and Bank of Scotland Social Entrepreneurs Start Up and Scale Up Programmes.

 In 2007, Naomi Marek’s life changed forever.
 Her six-year-old son, Max, began developing a life-threatening form of epilepsy and complex learning difficulties.

 “Everything stopped,” recalls Naomi, who worked as a successful artist at the time.
 “The school was concerned about keeping him alive, so he lost his school place and I became incredibly isolated.
 I didn’t know where to find help for him.”

 It was after joining a group for life-limited and disabled-children families that Naomi had the inspiration to start the charity website, Sky Badger.
 “We were watching the kids play one day, swapping advice and bits of information and suddenly all these amazing organisations started popping up.
 We realised that, between us, we actually knew quite a lot,” recalls Naomi.
 “So, we started a Facebook page – and it just blew up!”

 A couple of months later, Naomi stopped painting and launched skybadger.co.uk, naming it after her son’s superhero alter ego.
 In September 2013, she joined the Lloyds Bank and Bank of Scotland Social Entrepreneurs Start Up Programme – “that was everything, Sky Badger wouldn’t exist without that” – before joining the Scale Up programme in 2014.